Skip to main content

 EV-345 Green Chemistry

-This course will provide an understanding of the fundamentals of green chemical design that either eliminates or reduces the use of generation of hazardous substances.
-Three hours of lecture/lab per week.
+This course provides an understanding of the fundamentals of green chemical design that either eliminates or reduces the use of generation of hazardous substances.
+3 hours of lecture/lab per week.

 3 credits